 Yuganov Konstantin / Shutterstock.com

-If you’re considering spending money on a shrink, first try using Oprah.com’s checklist, timeline and instructions for deeply, thoroughly cleaning your home in eight hours.
+If you’ve felt like you’re stuck in a rut and you’re considering spending money on a shrink, first try using Oprah.com’s checklist, timeline and instructions for deeply, thoroughly cleaning your home in eight hours.
 Oprah.com calls it “spring cleaning,” but don’t let that stop you from doing it now.

 The psychological benefits of a really clean home are immense, and you’ll feel wonderfully virtuous for doing it.